We often hear how listening to the voice of your customers is foundational to a sustainable business.

 Recommended Read: How Customer Feedback Can Be Your Effective Growth Mechanism

-Quantitative research is a study of numerical data which quantifies collected data.
+It’s a study of numerical data which quantifies collected data.
 It focuses more on statistics than facts.
-This type of research is best to identify averages and patterns, make predictions, generalize data to a broader audience, and so on.
+Quantitative feedback research on this type of data is best to identify averages and patterns, make predictions, generalize data to a broader audience, and so on.

 Quantitative feedback data provides an empirical foundation on which businesses can base their seven-digit decisions.